jphwang212/burn_pit/README.md

 She understands the premise of burn pits based on summary research but wants to do a deeper dive and explore / verify new links and relationships that will help her write a story that gets picked up and distributed.

+### The Goal

+Pyrograph is designed to provide open data to veterans and the public about open burn pit activity experienced by US Servicemembers.
+By using a graph-based architecture, our hope is that new connections and relations can be extracted from this problem set.

 Features
 --------